MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/globalmacromodules.md

 {{< youtube "M4HnA0d1V5k">}}

 ## Introduction
-In this chapter you will learn how to create global macro modules.
+In this chapter, you will learn how to create global macro modules.
 There are many ways to do this.
 You can convert local macros into global macro modules or you can directly create global macro modules using the *Project Wizard*.
 In contrast to local macro modules, global macro modules are commonly available throughout projects and can be found via module search and under {{< menuitem "Modules" >}}.

 ## Steps to Do